 Australia’s apparently a different story.
 As reported by The Australian, the two Aussie Olympians, Fraser and Rice, appear to be the headliners.

 Fraser, often described as feisty and outspoken, is not only a swimmer, she’s also politician.
-Still, it’s her swimming accolades that brought her fame as one of only three swimmers (Krisztina Egerszegi of Hungry and Michael Phelps of the US being the other two) to win the same Olympic event three times.
+Still, it’s her swimming accolades that brought her fame as one of only three swimmers (Krisztina Egerszegi of Hungary and Michael Phelps of the US being the other two) to win the same Olympic event three times.
 Fraser swam the blue ribbon race, the 100 meters freestyle.
 Faser won 100 free gold at the 1956, 1960 and 1964 Olympic Games.